 Animals in Research (IACUC)

 Keene State College complies with federal regulations regarding the care and use of laboratory animals, as set forth by the Animal Welfare Act and the Guide for the Care and Use of Laboratory Animals.
 The KSC Institutional Animal Care and Use Committee (IACUC) is the body charged with the review and approval of all research involving animals.
 Faculty and students wishing to conduct animal research must seek approval prior to initiating the research.
-To prepare a request, download the following form to your computer, complete it, and then submit it via email attachment to the IACUC.
+To prepare a request, download this form to your computer, complete it, and then submit it via email attachment to the IACUC.

 The following topics will be considered in the preparation and review of animal care and use protocols: